 Patrick Faltico, Board Director - Elected to the board in 2017, Patrick is a nature enthusiast and a daily user of the park.
 He lives in Volker and serves as president of the Volker Neighborhood Association as well.
 He has improved the board's communication with surrounding neighborhoods and has enjoyed contributing to the continued beautification of the park and serving alongside the RPC's distinguished board of directors.

-Chris DeLong, Volunteer Naturalist - Chris has been planting and sowing seeds of native plants in the park since 2011.
+Chris DeLong, Board Director and Volunteer Naturalist - Chris has been planting and sowing seeds of native plants in the park since 2011.
 He oversees efforts aimed at ecological restoration on the slopes of the park as well as maintaining our online presence through roanokeparkkc.org, Facebook and Instagram.

 Brett Shoffner, Scott Lillis, et al - Roanoke Park's trails owe their existence to the hard labor of the trail designers, builders and maintainers who continue to "earn their dirt" in the park.Kite Singleton provided the germ of the idea in 2010 to join together in benefit of the park and was an early honeysuckle warrior.
 Dona Boley provided early inspiration, knowledge and advice informed by her successes with Gillham, Hyde and Penn Valley Parks.
 Miles Krivena and Dave Foster helped from the beginning, fed crews of volunteers on several occasions and continue to clean up the park.
 Matthew and Jessie Hufft have been key park neighbors, providing meeting space to the board and offering their firm's assistance to the Karnes Play Experience and Grocer's Warehouse planting.
 Lindsay Severns was co-chair of the playground committee along with Rachel Porter and was instrumental in bringing both the south meadow playground replacement and the Karnes playground to fruition.
 Photographers Mary S. Watkins and Frank Messer have documented park events over many years and contributed in numerous other ways.Amy Winger, chief strategy officer of VML Worldwide and park neighbor, observed that the park's renaissance was “People Powered.”
 Amy also inspired the commissioning of Gavin Snider's original pen and ink artwork "Roanoke Park in the spring of 2016."